-Ready to start pitching your new fire track?
 We gathered all the best music blogs to submit your music to as an independent artist in 2021.
 Before you click send, read our guide for crafting the perfect EPK (Electronic Press Kit) to attach to your pitch here.

 Launched in the late 2000s by Montrey Whittaker, Blake Edwards and Eric DeFazio, Earmilk is an online music publication based out of the United States and Canada.
 The site covers almost every genre, but focuses on dance, hip-op, indie, electronic and pop artists.
 Earmilk uses the SubmitHub platform for music submissions, so if you don’t get a hit back from their editors, you should submit your music there for review.

 Cougar Microbes is a London-based music blog that writes about both British and global music artists and new releases.
 The site has a roster of contributors from around the world, including Los Angeles, Tel Aviv, and Milan.
 The Cougar Microbes team takes music submissions via a service called MusoSoup.

 Founded by Jason Grishkoff, also the founder and CEO of SubmitHub, Indie Shuffle is a place to discover new music and playlists across every genre, with a focus on indie rock, hip hop, and electronic.
 Wanna submit to Indie Shuffle?
 Hit up one of their staff writers [contact details here] or use SubmitHub to send your track in for review.